Lyquix/tpl_lyquix/docs/js.md

 Use instead of `console.error` if you want to easily turn off all console messages when `debug` option is disabled.
 Accepts string or objects to be displayed in the console, only when the `debug` option is enabled.

+**`lqx.fittext.resize(id)`**

+Forces the FitText element identified by `id` to be updated.
+This is a useful function to execute after layout and style changes other than those caused by screen resizes or orientation changes.

+**`lqx.fittext.setup(elem)`**

+Setups an element `elem` (DOM element or jQuery) for fittext functionality.

+**`lqx.geolocate.getGPS()`**

+Allows for the on-demand requests of location to the browser.
+On mobile devices this usually relies on the usage of GPS coordinates, in other cases, location is approximate based on browser and operating system on methods.
+Note that this usually triggers a request for approval from the user.

 **`lqx.geolocate.inCircle(test, center, radius)`**

 Returns `true` if a test point is within a circle defined by a center point and radius.
 Test and center points are object with keys `lat` and `lon`, and radius is distance in kilometers.